Gavriel770U/WebLock/README.md

 # WebLock
-WebLock is a website blocker
+WebLock is a website blocker.

+### More Information about WebLock: https://github.com/Gavriel770U/WebLock/wiki

 ________________________________________________________________